-Starting the Engine
+Starting

-1. PRIME - If necessary, prime the fuel system.
-2. CHOKE - If the engine is cold, place the choke (B) in the "COLD" position.
-If the engine is warm or the ambient temperature is high, place the choke in the "RUN" position.
-3. IGNITION - Slide the engine ON/OFF switch (C) away from the "STOP" position.
-4. START - Slowly pull out the starter cord (D) until you feel it engage with the engine, then pull it out rapidly.
+1. PRIME - If necessary, "prime" the fuel system.
+2. CHOKE - If the engine is cold, place the choke (A) in the "COLD" or "CLOSED" position.
+If the engine is warm or the ambient temperature is high, place the choke in the "RUN" or "OPEN" position.
+3. START - Slowly pull out the starter cord (B) until you feel it engage with the engine, then pull it out rapidly (use both hands if necessary).
 The engine should start.
 Allow the starter cord to rewind slowly - do not let it "snap" back.
-5. WARM-UP - Allow the engine to warm-up and run smoothly.
-If choke is being applied, gradually move the choke (B) to the "RUN" position.
+4. WARM-UP - Allow the engine to warm-up and run smoothly.
+If choke is being applied, place the choke (A) in the "RUN" or "OPEN" position.

-If the engine does not start, repeat step 4 onward.
+If the engine does not start, repeat step 3 onward.
 If the engine fails to start after several attempts, refer to [Troubleshooting](#).